-- Read the optional log file (see Importer Log File). - Click the Importer Information button on the Inmagic Importer Settings dialog box to display and/or print information about the Importer, including the parameters defined for each import profile.
+- Read the optional log file (see Importer Log File). - Click the Importer Information button on the Inmagic PowerPack Importer Settings dialog box to display and/or print information about the Importer, including the parameters defined for each import profile.
 This can help you determine which profile is associated with a textbase on the list, especially if the textbase appears more than once.

-If you see the message "Cannot proceed because textbase is inaccessible" it is possible that the textbase resides on a machine other than the one where the Importer resides, and:
+If you see the message "Cannot proceed because textbase is inaccessible" it is possible that the textbase does not exist.
+You may also get this message if the textbase resides on a machine other than the one where the Importer resides, and:

 - The account you are using cannot see the textbase.
 Log in using an account that is able to see all the textbases in the Textbases to Service list.
 For example, use the same account that was used to add the textbases to the list. - The textbase was added using a drive letter instead of the UNC file name.
-Remove the textbase from the list, then add it again using its UNC file name (for example, \SERVER\VOL1\LIBRARY\CATALOG).
+Remove the textbase from the list, then add it again using its UNC file name (for example, \\SERVER\VOL1\LIBRARY\CATALOG).